Yvonne Simms reflects on her Christian faith that provided the miracles she and her volunteers needed to stay safe through COVID-19.

 The scientists’ miracles of the medicines and equipment they developed mean we are now more potent in the fight against COVID-19.
 Many of these scientists and medical staff have worked tirelessly to develop these vaccines; consequently, thanks to them, medical staff can now treat people more effectively for COVID-19.
 Most importantly, it means that fewer people are now dying.

-These miracles give me hope for the future…
+These miracles from my Christian faith bring hope for the future…

 I have hope for the future because we will recover as a country, as we have recovered in the past.
 I hope those who have lost their jobs will find new ones and start new businesses.
 Finally, I pray that many existing and affected companies will begin to recover.
 We will continue learning how to deal with this pandemic, to keep the vulnerable safe, and subsequently, we will help the world heal.